CodeSpartan/UE4TcpSocketPlugin/README.md

 ![Alt text](/functionality.jpg?raw=true "Functionality")

 # Platforms
-Intended for all platforms that support sockets and multithreading, which is most of them, except HTML5.
+Intended for all platforms that support sockets and multithreading, which is most of them, except HTML5. <br />
 Tested on platforms: Windows